Liquidations

 Liquidation Trigger

-A position is liquidated when equity falls below maintenance margin.
+A position will be liquidated when equity falls below maintenance margin.

 Liquidation Process